10 Gambits Every Chess Player Should Know: A Comprehensive Guide

 Key Ideas:

-• Unlike most gambits, White doesn’t truly sacrifice material—Black can try to hold the pawn, but often ends up worse.
+Unlike most gambits, White does not actually sacrifice material — Black can try to keep the pawn, but usually winds up worse.

-• The idea is to tempt Black into giving up central control for a flank pawn.
+The point is to tempt Black with the surrender of central control for a flank pawn.

 Why You Should Know It:

-• It’s the cornerstone of positional gambit play.
+It is the foundation for positional gambit play.

 Historical Relevance:

-• Extensively used in world championship matches, notably by Capablanca and Petrosian.
+Frequently played in world championship matches, e.g. by Capablanca and Petrosian.

 1.e4 e5 2.d4 exd4 3.c3